 “Missed orientation or something?”

-“Yeah.
-Seems her memory slipped.
-She can’t even remember where the dean’s office is.”
+“Yeah,” the first harpy said.
+“Seems her memory is foggy.
+Can’t even remember where the dean’s office is.”

 “It would be the nice thing to do.
 Otherwise she’ll just continue to pester and whine until she falls backwards.”